Pipeline

 |

 Orchestrator used for scheduling and executing the pipeline.
 The selected option defines which resources are to be deployed.
-Supported options are:
+Supported options are instances of classes:

 TYPE: